 See Contraindications.
 Avoid theophylline, duloxetine, zolpidem, drugs that prolong QT interval (eg, Class IA or Class III antiarrhythmics, TCAs, macrolides, antipsychotics).
 Oral forms: take at least 2hrs before or 6hrs after magnesium- or aluminum-containing antacids, sucralfate, metal cations, multivitamins containing zinc or iron, or didanosine (buffered forms).
 Increased risk of tendinitis/tendon rupture with corticosteroids.
 Severe hypoglycemia with oral antidiabetics (eg, glyburide, glimepiride); monitor.
 Increased seizure risk with concomitant NSAIDs.
 Potentiates caffeine/xanthine derivatives; monitor and adjust dose as needed.
 Potentiated by probenecid.
 Monitor renal function with concomitant cyclosporine.
 Monitor methotrexate, oral anticoagulants (eg, warfarin), phenytoin, clozapine, ropinirole, sildenafil.
 Reduced absorption with omeprazole (XR).

-Nausea, diarrhea, abnormal LFTs, vomiting, rash; tendinitis/tendon rupture, peripheral neuropathy, CNS effects, hypersensitivity reactions, hepatotoxicity, C. difficile-associated diarrhea, torsades de pointes, dysglycemia, phototoxicity, joint-related disorders (children).
+Nausea, diarrhea, abnormal LFTs, vomiting, rash; tendinitis/tendon rupture, peripheral neuropathy, CNS effects, hypersensitivity reactions, hepatotoxicity, C. difficile-associated diarrhea, torsades de pointes, dysglycemia, phototoxicity, aortic aneurysm/dissection, joint-related disorders (children).
 IV: also inj site reactions, eosinophilia, headache, restlessness.

 Tabs—100; Oral Susp—100mL (w. graduated teaspoon); IV premixed (100mL, 200mL)—1; XR Tabs—50, 100; IV conc—contact supplier